lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Trade places with an adjacent ally (within 1m) who is being attacked, become the new attack target, and get +2 to armour class against it.
-You may also block or parry this attack as a part of this action.
+You may also block or parry this attack for free as a part of this action.

 ## Intimidating Strike